rendall/one-page-dungeon-navigator/static/dungeons/swamp_crypt_of_magtherinn.md

 5. A mosaic of a bat pattern on the floor
 6. A reinforced chest containing a torch and a mantle.
 7. A broken strongbox with a silver key.
 8. A dwarf.
-Wants to pay you to get rid of a strange, ice-cold to touch flute.
+Wants to pay you to get rid of a strange, ice-cold flute.
 9. A giant pile of rubble hides a mysterious, whispering helm.
 10. A relief depicting the landscape around the crypt as it looked in the distant past.
 11. A scorched door with three keyholes on the eastern wall.